 Accessorize and economize

 Girls bedrooms are filled with accessories.
 But they also grow up fast, and their tastes change just as rapidly.
-With that in mind, choosing affordable accessories (without resorting to cheap tat) will mean that when it becomes time for a refresh you – and your daughter – won’t mind if it goes to the charity shop.
+With that in mind, choosing affordable accessories from stores like Homescapes (without resorting to cheap tat) will mean that when it becomes time for a refresh you – and your daughter – won’t mind if it goes to the charity shop.

 A common mistake many parents make when designing a child’s room is to plaster pictures all over the walls – this gets a bit claustrophobic and doesn’t give your kid much chance to be creative.
 A much better option is to assign one wall or space as a ‘gallery’ wall – a place where your little girl can express herself by placing posters, paintings, photographs or collages of her choosing.